 Our Mission

-Together with our friends and colleagues in Mali, African Sky promotes capacity-building, empowers individuals through education, and develops innovative leaders for social change.
+Together with our friends and colleagues in Mali and Cameroon, African Sky promotes capacity building, empowers individuals through education, and develops innovative leaders for social change.
 Our philosophy of community development is based on the belief that humanity’s physical, ecological, and spiritual well-being is rooted in universal compassion and sustainable living.

 Our Story